szintia/szintia/README.md

 ### Hello World! 👋

 I am a backend engineer with focus on Java and Spring Framework.
-Currently I am learning React and Python to expand my knowledge.
+Currently I am learning React and containerization tools - Docker and Kubernetes to expand my knowledge.

 Learn more about me: